-According to their website they have 900,000 cardmembers, but should you really be one of them?
+According to the Merrick Bank website they have nearly a million cardmembers, but should you be one of them?
 Spoiler alert: you should probably take a pass.

 Reviews: the good & the bad

-It seems that cardholders either love their Merrick Bank card or they absolutely despise it.
-After spending hours reading dozens and dozens of reviews online, here’s a summary of what I found.
+It seems that cardholders either love their Merrick Bank card or they absolutely hate it.
+After reading dozens and dozens of reviews online a pattern can be recognized.

 - Relatively easy to get – Merrick Bank cards are in reach for those with bad credit.
 However, they’re not the only game in town.